freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/check-for-mixed-grouping-of-characters.english.md

 ## Instructions
 <section id='instructions'>
 Fix the RegEx so that it checks for either <code>Hello</code> or <code>Halo</code> in a case sensitive manner.
-Then fix the code so that the RegEx that you have created is checked in a string and either <code>true</code> or <code>false</code> is returned depending on whether the RegEx matches.
+Then fix the code so that the RegEx that you have created is checked against <code>myString</code> and either <code>true</code> or <code>false</code> is returned depending on whether the RegEx matches.
 </section>

 ## Tests